ur-tcs/programming-2-ex-6/poly/README.md

 Both `String` and `List[Char]` or `MyList[Char]` represent sequences of characters.
 However, it’s usually more efficient and convenient to use `String` for text processing and manipulation in Scala because `String` has optimized storage for texts and rich APIs tailored for text operations.

-### Part 2: More functions: flatMap and cross-product
+### Part 2: More Functions: flatMap and cross-product

 *flatMap*